zuplo/docs/docs/articles/secure-tunnel.md

 You should run your tunnel with an IAM role or other network policies that only allow the tunnel to make requests to the network services that you want your Gateway to access.
 This can be done in a variety of ways depending on your setup.
-IAM roles and internal service meshes are common means of controlling which services the tunnel can access.
-For example, at Zuplo we use [Linkerd](https://linkerd.io/) in our Kubernetes clusters as one mechanism for controlling what services are accessible to our tunnel deployment.
+IAM roles, network segregation, and internal service meshes are common means of controlling which services the tunnel can access.

 For details on how to configure a tunnel on your network see [the setup guide](tunnel-setup.md).